Free Enneagram Assessment

 Enneagram vs. Other Personality Assessments

-EnneagramCore motivations, fears & desiresPersonal growth, relationships, spiritualityDeep
+EnneagramCore motivations, fears & desiresPersonal growth, relationships, career development~10 minutesDeep

-Big Five (OCEAN)Five broad personality traitsAcademic research, comprehensive analysisScientific
+Big Five (OCEAN)Five broad personality traitsAcademic research, comprehensive analysis~10 minutesScientific

 Why Choose the Enneagram?

 While DISC shows how you behave and 16 Personalities reveals what you prefer, the Enneagram uncovers why you do what you do.
-It's particularly powerful for personal transformation because it maps specific growth paths for each type—showing not just who you are, but who you can become.
+Each type has a defined growth path you can work toward, so the framework shows both who you are and who you can become.

 The History of the Enneagram